DevOps-Depot/cloudberry-db-for-debian/CONTRIBUTING.md

-# Contributing to Greenplum Database Package for Debian
+# Contributing to Cloudberry Database Package for Debian

-The Greenplum DB for Debian project team welcomes contributions from the community.
+The Cloudberry DB for Debian project team welcomes contributions from the community.

 If you wish to contribute code, but you have not signed our [contributor